Pope Francis Dies at Age 88

 He was chosen as Pope by the College of Cardinals to head the Catholic Church on March 13, 2013, when he was elected to succeed Pope Benedict XVI.

-Information from Reuters and The Associated Press was used to compile this report.
+Information from Reuters and The Associated Press was used in this report.

 Eric Mack ✉